 Jennie McCall Ceramics

-Jennie McCall’s ceramics generally step away from the functional purpose and more solidly into home décor (but we loved the pastel salt pots so much we had to include them anyway).
+Jennie McCall’s ceramics step away from the functional purpose and more solidly into home décor (but we loved the pastel salt pots so much we had to include them anyway).

 She has a whole host of collections, and we love every single one.
-Jennie’s individual style comes through so strongly, and especially so in the most recent Hare collection.
+Jennie’s style comes through so strongly, and especially so in the most recent Hare collection.
 We love the hares because they highlight how a fairly mundane muse, with the right materials and artistic direction, can create a piece of art that’s special, unique and offers a fresh perspective.

 The thought process behind this gradient vessel collection by Katie Lowe is astounding.
 The different vessels can be bought individually, or in groups of odd numbers, to create collections of complementary collections of different pots.